 FIVE QUESTIONS WITH THE DIRECTOR

+Italy, 2018, 52'

+and why?
-How did the idea of working with Giuliano Montaldo come about and why?

-Silvia Giulietti\: The idea was born in 2017 for the 90th anniversary of the death of Sacco and Vanzetti and the 40th anniversary of their rehabilitation.
-The initial idea was that Giuliano Montaldo's film was the only case in which a film changed history.
-Thanks to the worldwide success of the film and the pressure of young people from all over the world who asked to reopen the case in court, the Massachusetts government rehabilitated the two Italian anarchists.
+How did the idea of working with Giuliano Montaldo come about success of the film and the pressure of young people from all over the world who asked to reopen the case in court, the Massachusetts government rehabilitated the two Italian anarchists.
 Thanks to the professional relationship and friendship of many years with Giuliano Montaldo, I was able to propose this project to him.
 Montaldo made himself available immediately, assisted by the support of the Enrico Appetito Archive, holder of the photographic rights of the film's still photos.
-These two elements laid the foundations for embarking on the authorial and productive path of a documentary that highlighted and explored absolutely new aspects.
+These two elements laid the Silvia Giulietti: The idea was born in 2017 for the 90th anniversary of the death of Sacco and Vanzetti and the 40th anniversary of their rehabilitation.
+The initial idea was that Giuliano Montaldo's film was the only case in which a film changed history.
+Thanks to the worldwide foundations for embarking on the authorial and productive path of a documentary that highlighted and explored absolutely new aspects.
 With this documentary we wanted to tell the genesis of the film and find out why a director of the caliber of Montaldo faced so many difficulties for a film, which, once overcome, became a worldwide success.
 A masterful example of how a work of extraordinary artistic level and civic commitment comes to life.
+SG: The Enrico Appetito Archive is a photographic archive declared a cultural asset, and holds the rights to many films from 1959 until today.
+I have been collaborating with them for years, for various projects on Visconti was born from the photographic archive of Mario cinema (also the film The Hidden Angels of Luchino Tursi, set photographer of Visconti's films, which today is impressed you during A moment that the work?

-How did you access the sources and how did you set up your search?
+How did you access the you set up your search?